What Are Hallucinogens?You are here:

 - Continued use of the drug despite recognizing the consequences.

-Research surrounding hallucinogen addiction and overdoses is flawed.
 Understanding the difference between a bad trip and an overdose is often difficult because each person responds to the drugs differently.

 At Design for Change Recovery in Lancaster, CA, you can overcome hallucinogen dependence or addiction.
 We understand that each client has emotional and physical reasons for using these substances.
 For that reason, we offer a holistic approach to treatment that seeks to heal the person in body, mind, and spirit.